 Guide · text to STL API

-Text-to-STL API — generate print-ready 3D models from a prompt
+Text-to-STL API — resin-printable meshes from a prompt

 Most text-to-3D services are built for game assets and renders: pretty mesh, non-manifold geometry, no thought to the print bed.
-Drop that STL into Cura or Bambu Studio and you will see what needs fixing before you can hit print.
+Drop that STL into Chitubox or Lychee and you will see what needs fixing before you can print.

 Step by step